 It is easy to make fun worksheets that apply to your child’s needs/age-appropriate level/skills…and interests!

-Use a highlighter to make strait, angled, and curvy lines…or add different twists and turns for your older child to trace along.
+- Use a highlighter to make straight, angled, and curvy lines going across the page…or add different twists and turns for your older child to trace along.

 Graded Pencil Control Activity

 - Consider orientation: By changing the direction of the lines, you can target different skills.

 - Lines that start at the top of the page and go down toward the child’s body are easiest.
 Start there.
 Consider placing this style of worksheet activity on a slant board or vertical surface for strengthening, support, or upper body positioning.

 - Lines that go from left to right across the page cross the midline.
 This is a need for many children and can also target visual scanning skills.

 - Consider using all curved lines or all angled lines, depending on the needs of the individual.

 DIY Pencil Control Sheets- Shapes

 - Starting the pencil at a certain point